911±¬ÁÏ

 Symptoms

-Plants with large populations of elaeagnus sucker become covered with honeydew, a sugary excrement from the suckers, on which can grow a black sooty mould.
-New growth is often distorted and some damaged leaves may drop off.
-This type of damage is uncommon.
+Plants with large populations of elaeagnus become covered with honeydew, a sugary excrement from the suckers, on which can grow a black sooty mould .
+New growth is often distorted and some damaged leaves may drop off; this type of damage is uncommon.

 Management

-Eleagnus sucker can affect the appearance of Eleagnus but does not usually reduce the vigour of Eleagnus plants and so control is not necessary.
-Plant suckers can be a part the biodiversity a heathy garden supports.
+Eleagnus can affect the appearance of Eleagnus but does not usually reduce plant vigour and so control is not necessary.
+Plant suckers can be a part the a healthy garden supports.

-• Often suckers do not affect the growth or vigour of plants and so can be tolerated
+• Often suckers do not affect the growth or vigour of plants and so should be tolerated

-• Encourage predators and other natural enemies of suckers, in the garden, such as birds, ladybirds, wasps and ground beetles
+• Encouraging predators and other natural enemies of suckers, in the garden, such as birds , ladybirds , wasps and ground beetles will help keep damage to a minimum

 • If necessary distorted leaves can be removed from the plant however, this may cause more damage than the insect